theboredprog/learnmetal/docs/01-setting-up/01-setting-up.md

-# 01 – Setting Up Your Environment
+# 01 – Setting up your enviroment

+Whooohooo! 🥳
-Welcome to your first steps into Metal development on macOS.
-This tutorial will help you set up a proper and efficient development environment to start building high-performance graphics applications.
+Welcome to your very first few steps into Metal development on macOS!

+This tutorial will hopefully help you set up a proper and efficient development environment so you can start building high-performance graphics applications.

 ## Why Xcode?